Sherry had a backyard full of plants in the place she grew up.

 Choose a container as per your need.
-For example, if you plan to grow a single seedling to a size of 3-4 inches and plant it in your garden soil later you may only need a container as small as a plastic cup.
-If you want to grow it to a good height before planting in your garden then you will need a bigger pot.
+For example, if you plan to grow a single seedling to a size of 3-4 inches and plant it in your garden soil later, you may only need a container as small as a plastic cup.
+If you want to grow it to a good height before planting it in your garden, then you will need a bigger pot.

 3. Preparing the Soil

-To grow many plants you need large amount of seed starting mix.
-It can get real expensive if you keep buying seed starting mix from online stores.
+To grow many plants, you need a large amount of seed starting mix.
+It can get really expensive if you keep buying seed starting mix from online stores.
 I would recommend you to prepare your own seed starting mix and save about half the bucks.

 For preparing your own seed starting mix, you need:

-1 part coir or cocopeat: It is an alternative to peat moss extracted from coconut husks.
-If your coir have come in a block, soak it in water until you can easily break it apart.
+- 1 part coir or cocopeat: It is an alternative to peat moss extracted from coconut husks.
+If your coir has come in a block, soak it in water until you can easily break it apart.